 - Intrusion Detection

-Again, worker negligence is frequently the cause of a security breach.
+Worker negligence is a frequent cause of most security breaches.
 Workers often share logins or credentials with each other while out of the office or in a rush.
-This leads straight to a lack of accountability and compromised security—especially in emails.
-Your employees are the first line of defense against common IT security risks.
+This shows a lack of accountability and leads to compromised security—especially in emails.
+Your employees are the first line of defense against most common IT cybersecurity risks.
 So, it’s vital they have at least basic cybersecurity training.